 Objectives

 During the phase of early language acquisition, German courses build students’ language skills and intercultural awareness, while they consolidate language and cultural competence on the intermediate level.
-The upper-division Mastery of German course is geared toward perfecting the students’ German in preparation for the internationally recognized proficiency tests that are offered at LMU each Spring semester.
 Literature courses range from a general survey of German literature over the centuries to the study of specific genres, such as drama, the novella, and the German fairy tale.
 In addition to literary studies, the German section also offers a course on German film and two courses on German culture and civilization that provide an overview of German history, society, politics, arts, and sciences.
 For students interested in the language of business, the German section offers one business-related course.

 German Placement and Proficiency Testing